Jean Monnet 2 building: History of the Commission in Luxembourg

 The European Commission's presence in Luxembourg City goes back to 1952, when the city was chosen as the provisional work place of the Commission's forerunner, the High Authority of the European Coal and Steel Community (ECSC).
 Upon the 1958 foundations of the European Economic Community (EEC) and European Atomic Energy Community (Euratom), the governments of the communities' states decided that their executive commissions, would have their seats split between Brussels and Luxembourg.
 This arrangement was maintained following the 1965 decision to merge the executives of the three communities, into a single Commission.

 Original Jean Monnet building

-In 1961, the Luxembourgish government began promoting the Luxembourg City district of Kirchberg as a headquarters for European institutions, with the founding of the Kirchberg Plateau Development Fund (or Fonds Kirchberg) — an urban development body of the government.
-In the early 1970s, construction began on the first Jean Monnet building (JMO1), commissioned by the Luxembourgish government on land owned by the Fund, with its aim being to consolidate all the European Commission's existing Luxembourg based staff onto one site.
+In 1961, the Luxembourg government began promoting the Luxembourg City district of Kirchberg as a headquarters for European institutions, with the founding of the Kirchberg Plateau Development Fund (or Fonds Kirchberg) — an urban development body of the government.
+In the early 1970s, construction began on the first Jean Monnet building (JMO1), commissioned by the Luxembourg government on land owned by the Fund, with its aim being to consolidate all the European Commission's existing Luxembourg based staff onto one site.
 In 1975, the Commission moved in, signing a lease agreement with the Kirchberg Fund.

 The original Jean Monnet building, seen here in 2009.